duksctf/duksctf.github.io/ressources/2016/ndh/invest/invest.md

 print(password)
 ```

-We passed the string contains in *key.txt* to the script and we obtain the string "4Ukz95F2YqPi".
+We passed the string contains in *key.txt* to the script and we obtained the string "4Ukz95F2YqPi".
 The string is 12-byte long.
 We did not know any cipher using such length for the key so we thought about a password.
-Since the guy is paranoid he should have used a strong block cipher.
+Since the guy is paranoid he would have used a strong block cipher.
 We started with AES-128:

 ```
 openssl enc -aes128 -in merged.bin -out merged.out -d  -k 4Ukz95F2YqPi -p